cloudnode-pro/website-old/README.md

 `/r/js/main.js` is a server-side generated file and is therefore not part of this repository.
 Our web server automatically applies `@media prefers-color-scheme` rules in `/r/css/main.css` based on files in `/r/css/themes`.

 # contribute
-Everyone is welcome to contribute to this project to helps us improve our web platform.
+Everyone is welcome to contribute to this project to help us improve our web platform.
 To contribute, please fork the repository, make your commits and then open a pull request.
 We suggest that you become familiar with basic HTML, JavaScript, CSS and JSON concepts before suggesting any edits.

 # translations
 To translate content on our website please see [cloudnode-pro/translations](https://github.com/cloudnode-pro/translations) instead.